MrityunjayBhardwaj/MrityunjayBhardwaj.github.io/_posts/2019-1-23-lasvm-nc-part1-svm_with_smo.md

 now, as you can see, if the point is on hyperplane then it is 0 and if it is not then $$ d_i > 0 $$ i.e,

-So, as we can see in order for its margin to expand it has to be greater then 0, now if it is > 0 then there has to be a lower bound let's call it "k"  i.e,
+So, as we can see in order for its margin to expand, it has to be greater then 0. now, if it is > 0 then there has to be a lower bound let's call it "k"  i.e,

 $$ (\Theta^Tx_i + \Theta_0) \geq k $$